 Skip to main content

-As of June 1st, 2024 ALL Right-of-Way Applications must be submitted through the Civic Access portal.
-The City of Bloomington will no longer be accepting the paper version.
-Please contact (812) 349-3913 if you need any assistance completing a Right of Way Use application through the Civic Access portal we will be happy to walk you through the process.
+The City of Bloomington is no longer accepting the paper version.
+Please contact (812) 349-3913 if you need assistance completing a Right of Way Use application through the Civic Access portal and one of our staff will be happy to walk you through the process.
 Please remember to disable your pop-up blocker before you attempt to process an application

-An account is required to apply for permits.
-You may upload architectural documents as PDF's during the application process
+The Frist step is to create an account.
+Then submit an application for a permit.
+You can upload architectural documents as PDF's during the application process

 You do not need to sign up for an account to do the following: